 Being your Representative has been the greatest honor in my life.
 Thank you.
-I believe you selected me because you wanted me to get certain things done, chiefly:
+I believe you selected me because you wanted me to work on some central issues, especially:

 - Increase funds for early childhood education through 12th grade.